 The small area where the nerve was removed is likely to remain numb.

-It is important for you to monitor your recovery after you leave the care center.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePain that you cannot control with the medications you were givenRecurrence of the symptoms in your foot, or new, unexplained symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision sitePain that you cannot control with the medications you were givenRecurrence of the symptoms in your foot, or new, unexplained symptoms

 If you think you have an emergency, call for medical help right away.

 Morton neuroma.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated September 29, 2014.
 Accessed May 10, 2016.

 Morton's neuroma.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: